INFORMS Information Systems Society Practical Impacts Award – 2023

 This award focuses on recognizing information system (IS) faculty who have exhibited leadership resulting in the effective use and value of IS research and concepts that influence practice and policy.
 Nominees demonstrate a deep involvement with practice that resulted in more widespread use or appreciation of information system concepts and research.

-An Awards Committee has been formed to recommend candidates for the award for 2020.
-The committee members are Yu Jeffrey Hu (Chair), Geoff Parker, Tong Wang, and D.J.
-Wu (ex-officio, President-ISS).
+An Award Selection Committee has been formed to recommend candidates for the award for 2022.
+The committee members are Anindya Ghose, Alok Gupta (Chair), Olivia R. Liu Sheng (ex-officio, President-ISS), and Heng Xu.

 At this stage, nominations for the award are invited from the information systems community at large.
-Though self-nominations are discouraged, anyone can submit a nomination to the President of ISS by email at: firstname.lastname@example.org (please state the subject as "Nomination for ISS Practical Impacts Award - 2020").
-The deadline for submission of nominations is August 1, 2020.
+Though self-nominations are discouraged, anyone can email a nomination to the President of ISS, Olivia Sheng, email@example.com and cc: Olivia.Liu.Sheng@asu.edu (please state the subject as "Nomination for ISS Practical Impacts Award - 2023").
+The deadline for submission of nominations is August 15, 2023.

-The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with a CV and/or a bio.
-Members of the awards committee may add other candidates at their discretion and judgment.
+The nomination should include a brief (not to exceed two pages) description of the nominee's achievements and eligibility for the award, and should be accompanied with the nominee’s up-to-date CV.
+Any member of the award selection committee may nominate additional nominees at their discretion and judgment.
+However, the ex-officio member cannot vote on the final selection.
+One ISS member nomination is sufficient, multi-member nomination is not necessary.

 It is a condition of the award that the ISS Practical Impacts Award winner be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.